openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Authorization Endpoint

 * MUST use Pushed Authorization Requests (PAR) [@!RFC9126] to send the Authorization Request.
-* Wallets MUST authenticate itself at the PAR endpoint using the same rules as defined in (#token-endpoint) for client authentication at the token endpoint.
+* Wallets MUST authenticate themselves at the PAR endpoint using the same rules as defined in (#token-endpoint) for client authentication at the token endpoint.
 * MUST use the `scope` parameter to communicate Credential Type(s) to be issued.
 The scope value MUST map to a specific Credential Type.
 The scope value may be pre-agreed, obtained from the Credential Offer, or the Credential Issuer Metadata.
 * The `client_id` value in the PAR request MUST be a string that the Wallet has used as the `sub` value in the client attestation JWT.